- Principals Report Week 2 Term 1

 I ask all drivers to be mindful of the car park rules and to adhere to them on every occasion for the safety of the children and all others in our community.

 Keeping safe online is a very important and highly relevant topic for all of us in the digitally connected world in which we now live.
 At Rosary, the teachers are always looking for ways to instruct students about cybersafety and there are many worthwhile digital resources available to them.
 The ones we have used at Rosary include ‘thinkuknow’ and the Alannah and Madeline Foundation’s digital licence.
-We have also had the AFP come in and address the students.
-We will be hosting the AFP session again this year.
+We also have the AFP come in and address the students.
+This week, the school participated in Safer Internet Day during the class library sessions.
 Year 5 will be completing digital licensing as part of their homework so that parents can be involved.
-Each Yr 5 cohort completes this on entry to the ipad program.
+Each Yr 5 cohort completes this on entry to the iPad program.
 At the beginning of each year, students sign an acceptable use agreement for ICT which is discussed with their parents and discussed in class.
 Students are trained to shut down their screens and report anything that may appear that makes them feel uncomfortable or that they know to be inappropriate.
 Our internet is filtered by the Catholic Education Office which provides an added level of security for students using technology at school.

 Believe Explore Strive Triumph (BEST)